christophe-stevens/HDR-UK-COLLAB-TEAM2/README.md

 After the event I created an angular 9 Application to
 1. upload/edit/delete patient
 2. upload/edit/delete library containing base64 ELM representation  of a knowledge object - using CQL-TO-ELM Java Application https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md
-3. The application aim is to automatically applies (or run) one of knwoeldge object stored as a library on the FHIR server using javascript libraries (i.e. cql-exec-fhir, cql-execution)
+3. The application aim is to automatically applies (or run) one of knowledge object stored as a library on the FHIR server using javascript libraries (i.e. cql-exec-fhir, cql-execution)

-IT IS NOT YET WORKING BUT I AM NEARLY THERE (TIME ALLOWS)
-The rationale would be to automatically save "ready to run" knwoledge artifacts.
+IT IS NOT YET WORKING BUT I AM NEARLY THERE (IF TIME ALLOWS)   ==> The rationale would be to automatically save "ready to run" knwoledge artifacts.